 Non-matriculating students must make full payment of tuition and fees at the time of course registration.
-A purchase order or letter authorizing sponsorship must be submitted to the Business Office in order to defer payment.
+A purchase order or letter authorizing sponsorship must be submitted to the Student Financial Services office in order to defer payment.

-It is the policy (No. 709) of the Maine Community College System to withhold all official credentials, including grade reports, transcripts and recommendations, until all student accounts, charges, fees and fines, including any late charges, are paid in full.
-Students who have delinquent accounts may be assessed late fees and not allowed to register for classes until all financial obligations are met.
+It is the policy (No. 709) of the Maine Community College System that students who have delinquent accounts may be assessed late fees and not allowed to register for classes until all financial obligations are met.